 - Cease charging!
 Stop using credit cards for purchases (especially for large purchases).
 You want to bring your debt down, not build it up.
 As much as possible, pay cash for any goods or services you need.
 Do this and you may find that you could pay about 25% less in the long run (no interest charges!).

 - Pay now.
 You don’t need to wait for the full billing cycle to make a payment.
 This will help bring down the interest on your balance.

 It can be easy for spending to get out of control this time of year.
 The tips above can help you pay those dreaded January bills, but they can and should be used year-round to get rid of debt.
-For more information, visit our website at makinglifecount.com or contact Ashley Kopmeyer –firstname.lastname@example.org, (913) 345-1881.
+For help with cash flow needs any time of year, schedule a meeting by clicking below, contact Ashley Kopmeyer –firstname.lastname@example.org, or call (913) 345-1881.